SMoralesS/Queens_cpp/README.md

                       void printQueens(): print the board with ones in the position of the queens. bool attackEachOther(): return true if at least 2 queens in the board are attacking each other. void findSolutions(): find n solutions.

+To compile use the command:

+g++ queens.cpp queens_methods.cpp -o queens.out

+in a folder with the 3 files.